cambridge-cares/TheWorldAvatar/Agents/TravellingSalesmanAgent/README.md

 ## 1. Description
 The TravellingSalesmanAgent is an agent that
 1) Retrieves Points of Interest (POI) locations from the knowledge graph.
-2) Generates isochrones from the locations with different mode of transport and or road conditions as according to OntoIsochrone.
-3) Performs 15 Minute Smart City (15MSC) and Urban Resillience (UR) planning.
-4) Instantiates the isochrones via OBDA mapping.
+2) Based on the specific usecases, generate geoserver layers on Travelling Salesman Problem.

 ## 2. Prerequisites
 ### 2.1.
 Stack Set Up
 The agent has been implemented to work in the stack.
 Follow the instructions in the [stack-manager]'s README to set up the stack.
 Several pre-configured examples for the different use cases for King's Lynn and Pirmasens can be found in [stack-data-uploader-inputs](stack-data-uploader-inputs/).

-### 2.2.
-Uploading OSM Data via stack-data-uploader
-1) Download desired bounding box from [BBBike.org](https://extract.bbbike.org/) (check junk email) or [GeoFabrik](https://download.geofabrik.de/) in `.pbf` format.
-2) `.pbf` uploaded via [stack-data-uploader] in [osm2pgrouting](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-data-uploader#osm-data) data type.

-### 2.3.
-Uploading population data via stack-data-uploader
-1) Download High Resolution Population Density Maps from [HDX - Meta Data For Good](https://data.humdata.org/dataset/germany-high-resolution-population-density-maps-demographic-estimates?).
-2) Upload population data using [stack-data-uploader].

 ## 3. Agent Configuration
 ### 3.1 Config Properties
-Items to configure in [config.properties](inputs/config.properties):
-1) `populationTables` - The exact table names of the population tables should follow the names of population table as per [uploaded via stack-data-uploader](#23-uploading-population-data-via-stack-data-uploader).
-2) `kgEndpoint` - The blazegraph endpoint for retrieval of POI information.
+1) `kgEndpoint` - The blazegraph endpoint for retrieval of POI information.
 Blazegraph endpoint can be on the same stack or different stack.

 ### 3.2 SPARQL Queries
 SPARQL queries are used to retrieve the locations of POI.